Rail fares Q&A: Why are they going up again?

 What would Labour do?

-Pretty much the same.
-They started the above-inflation fare hikes.
 This is what they told me: "There is no conceivable way we will go into the next election backing a higher cap than 1% above inflation and will decide whether we can make a more generous pledge nearer the election."

 Will it ever end?

-In its recent command paper, the government promised to address "the concerns about rail fares and the impact they have on hard-pressed families - by ending inflation-busting increases in average regulated fares at the earliest opportunity".
+In its last command paper, the government promised to address "the concerns about rail fares and the impact they have on hard-pressed families - by ending inflation-busting increases in average regulated fares at the earliest opportunity".

 That is the promise, although they can't put a timescale on it.
 So your guess is as good as mine.
+It certainly isn't due to happen before the next general election.

 For the record, I have just bought my first yearly season ticket.
 For the princely sum of £4,240.
 I could buy a 2003 reg Ducati Monster for that.